 The Different Stamp Duty Rates Explained

 Government rates of Stamp Duty are, at first glance, fairly simple, although different types of ownership will incur their own unique charges.
 The most straightforward cost when moving home is for those residential buyers simply changing their only home.
+The cost of Stamp Duty for first time buyers also differs, depending on the value of the property.
 Stamp Duty rates begin at 2% of the price on properties selling for anything above £125,000, rising to 5% on the next £675,000, 10% of any further £575,000 and 12% on any price above £1.5 million.

 The government rules become a little more complicated for those buying an additional property, either for buy-to-let, a holiday home or family reasons.
 There are separate rules for what is termed ‘non-residential and mixed use land’, which includes commercial property such as retail units and offices, land used for agriculture and forestry, any non-residential land or six or more residential units that are bought in one transaction.